Tags: MongoDB

 loop) rather than using Math.max

 .
 But, that consumes more CPU time as the array size grows big.
-A solution relying on iteration, however, will certainly not blow up the call stack.
+A solution relying on iteration, however, will not blow up the call stack.

 A solution using sort